Streets of Gold

 Streets of Gold is the third studio album by American electronic music duo 3OH!3.
 It was released on June 29, 2010 in the United States and July 19, 2010 in the United Kingdom.
 The album debuted at number seven on the US Billboard 200, selling 41,000 copies in its first week.
 Upon its release, Streets of Gold received generally mixed reviews from most music critics.

+The album was preceded by its lead single "My First Kiss", featuring Kesha, released on May 4, 2010.
+The song was a commercial success, peaking at number nine on the Billboard Hot 100 and was certified Gold by the Recording Industry Association of America.
+The album's second single, "Double Vision" was released two weeks before the album, on June 15.
+Its third single "Touchin' on My" was released on January 20, 2011.
+In New Zealand, the album was certified Gold by the Recorded Music NZ.

 Background

 Streets of Gold is described as "perversions on the pop standard," according to Sean Foreman.
 Nathaniel Motte stated that the duo wanted to "push boundaries with this album," experimenting with different styles and avoiding to create songs that sound the same.
 He also told Rolling Stone that the goal for the album was to "make smash hits," following the success of their previous album, Want.
 The album was inspired by gold and writing about their "life on the road," as well as party anthems.
 Foreman felt that Streets of Gold was a lot more diverse than their last album.
 The album's sound was influenced by Buck 65 and Joanna Newsom.
 The title of album "just felt right and big and epic and happy," Motte explained.